MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 The preview version of SAP integration with Microsoft Power Platform is built on a broad set of new functionality designed to make it easier for organizations that rely on SAP to digitally transform and automate their business processes.
 The enhancements include:

 - Prebuilt SAP Integration solution
-- Advanced SAP system connections support
+- Advanced SAP system connections
 - Updated On-premises data gateway
 - New Logic Apps Functions
+- Updated SAP ERP connector

 > [!IMPORTANT]
 >